modernnerdplace/Overhoff-demo/README.md

 ```

 # Deploying to Azure Guide
+> Deploying to Azure will also unlock event hub intergrations for any further automation!

 We can use a web App to do this with the gunicorn startup command (gunicorn app:app)
 ![image](https://github.com/user-attachments/assets/0e4fbd46-ddf7-45b0-88f0-bb1b15c72af1)